 What's more, there was no shame in retreating to fight another day.
 The only shame for a Native American was in surrender.

 Native Americans Waged Total War

-When a Native American raiding party or assembled tribal battalion drew their weapons, they obliterated anything in their path.
-Women and children weren’t necessarily spared.
+When a Native American raiding party or assembled tribal battalion drew their handmade instruments, they obliterated anything in their path.
+Women and children weren't necessarily spared.
 In most cases, any survivors from the defeated tribe were simply brought back home and incorporated into the winning tribe.
 One Native American nation, however, went for a grislier approach.

 The Iroquois were known for systematically harming any warriors they captured in battle, sometimes going as far as tying them to a post, scalping them, and then burning them alive.
 It was considered weakness to cry out during these attacks.
 British observers report several accounts of Native Americans enduring incredible pain without making a noise.